-- Applicants must be junior faculty members, fellows, or scientists with an MD/PhD from an accredited institution who are tenure-track or tenured and must be in an independent faculty-level position at the time the application is submitted.
+- Applicants should ideally be junior faculty members, fellows, or scientists, with an MD/DO and/or PhD from an accredited institution who plan to be tenure-tracked (or are already tenured) by the time the grant term begins.

-- Applicants must have completed their doctorate by the time the grant term begins.
+- Applicants must have completed their MD/DO and/or PhD by the time the grant term begins.

 - Research must be conducted at an academic research institution located within the United States.

 - Applicants must be directly associated with a sponsoring institution or fiscal agent in order to be in receipt of grant funds.